josefigueredo/webcam_overlay/README.md

 ## How it works

 At start it will detect your available webcams.
 I have the laptops built in and an usb with higher resolution.

-If you press the mouse right button it will cycle webcam sources.
-If you press the mouse middle button it will toggle black and white.
+### Mouse actions

+- Mouse drag will moves the window possition
+- Right button single click cycles the webcam sources
+- Middle button single click toggles black and white

 ## Dependencies